erharrison/MXChip-Workshop/Steps/ExposeTheTemperature.md

   ![The dialog box asking if you want to overwrite the existing Azure Functions app](../Images/OverwriteFunctionApp.png)

   The function app will be deployed, and this should take a few seconds.

+* From Visual Studio Code, select the *Azure* tab.

+* Expand the *FUNCTIONS* section.

+* Expand your subscription.

+* Right-click on the function app you created earlier and select *Restart*.

 ## Test the API